Zee Entertainment shares settle 8 pc higher | Headlines

 - India

-Shares of Zee Entertainment Enterprises Ltd (ZEEL) settled 8 per cent higher on Tuesday after media giant Zee and Sony Pictures Networks (India) are working to salvage their USD 10 billion merger.
+Shares of Zee Entertainment Enterprises Ltd (ZEEL) settled 8 per cent higher on Tuesday amid reports that media giant Zee and Sony Pictures Networks (India) are working to salvage their USD 10 billion merger.

 The scrip of the company surged 8.03 per cent to close at Rs 193 apiece on the BSE.
 On the NSE, ZEEL stock jumped 6.67 per cent to end at Rs 190.40 per piece.
 During the day, shares of the entertainment company zoomed 15 per cent -- hitting its upper circuit limit -- on the bourses.